-Subclass of: E73 Information Object Superclass of: E32 Authority Document

-Scope note: This class comprises identifiable immaterial items that make propositions about reality.
+E31 Documen t Subclass of: E73 Information Object Superclass of: E32 Authority Document Scope note: This class comprises identifiable immaterial items that make propositions about reality.
 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
 This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.

-- the Encyclopaedia Britannica (E32)

-- The image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E38)

-- the Doomsday Book

-P70 documents (is documented in): E1 CRM Entity

-E32 Authority Document

-Subclass of: E31 Document

-Scope note: This class comprises encyclopaedia, thesauri, authority lists and other documents that define terminology or conceptual systems for consistent use.

-- Webster's Dictionary

-- Getty Art and Architecture Thesaurus

-- the CIDOC Conceptual Reference Model

-P71 lists (is listed in): E1 CRM Entity

-E33 Linguistic Object
+Examples: the Encyclopaedia Britannica (E32) (Kogan, 1958) The image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E38) the Doomsday Book In First Order L bgic: E31(x) \supset E73(x) Properties: P70 documents (is documented in): E1 CRM Entity E32 Authority Document Subclass of: E31 Document Scope note: This class comprises encyclopaedia, thesauri, authority lists and other documents that define terminology or conceptual systems for consistent use.
+Examples: Webster's Dictionary 64.
+(Herbert, 1994) Getty Art and Architecture Thesaurus - Octy Trust, 1990) ???Published on behalf of Paul Getty Trust.
+Formatted: Indent: Left: 1,9 cm, No bullets or numbering, the CIDOC Conceptual Reference Model 66 (Gergatsoulis M et al. 2010) No widow/orphan control 66.
+(Gergatsoulis, M. et al., 2010) Formatted: Highlight In First Order L bgic: E32(x) \supset E31(x) Formatted: English (United States), Highlight Properties: P71 lists (is listed in): E1 CRM Entity E33 Linguistic c Object Subclass of: E73 Information Object Superclass of: E34 Inscription E35 Title Scope note: This class comprises identifiable expressions in natural language or languages.